This Remote Work Policy provides non-faculty staff and administrators with flexibility, when feasible, to perform work remotely.

 Worker’s Compensation.
 The College will be responsible for any work-related injuries that arise out of, or in the course of, employment, as defined by California Workers Compensation laws.
 For the purposes of this policy, this responsibility is limited to an accidental injury or occupational disease or illness of an employee originating while the employee is engaged in the College's business or affairs at the direction, express or implied, of the College, as defined by the Workers’ Compensation Act.
 Any such claims will be handled according to the normal College procedures for Workers’ Compensation claims.

-Work Considered to Be of a Temporary and Sporadic Nature.
-Not all work performed off-campus requires a formal or long-term remote work arrangement.
-As has always been the case at Oxy, exempt employees may occasionally perform work remotely without having a written agreement (e.g. during a business trip).
+Temporary or Occasional Remote Work.
+Exempt employees may occasionally perform work remotely without having a written agreement (e.g. during a business trip).
+However, if temporary or occasional remote work becomes regular or weekly, the employee must request a remote work arrangement.
 Exempt administrators and staff should seek advance permission from their supervisors to conduct occasional work off campus, as the need arises.
 Staff who are in a position designated as non-exempt pursuant to the relevant California Wage Order may not perform work off-premises, except as specified in a remote work arrangement.

 Employee Responsibilities (All Employees)